 If a matriculated graduate student fails a course or receives a grade below the minimum requirement of the program, the student may choose to apply for grade replacement.
 Permission for a replacement course must be approved by the dean or executive director of the student's school.
 When a student repeats the same course (which can only be repeated at Manhattan College), the higher of the two grades is used in calculating the student's GPA.
-The lower grade will remain on the student's repeated three or more times, the second and subsequent grades are factored into the cumulative GPA.
+The lower grade will remain on the student's record but will not be used in the calculation of the cumulative GPA.
+If the course is repeated three or more times, the second and subsequent grades are factored into the cumulative GPA.
 No additional credits are earned.